DahlitzFlorian/python-mail-to-kindle/README.md

 to your Kindle, so that you can read them later and do not have to do all this by hand.

-version 0.1
+version 1.0

 ## Prerequisites ##
  - [Calibre](https://calibre-ebook.com/) (installs the needed CLI as well)
- - Changed the default values in the configuration file (Username, Password, IMAP-Server)
+ - Changed the default values in the configuration file (current values are set to *insert_here*)

 ## Configuration ##
 To customize the application for your needs, apply changes to the corresponding configuration file, which is in the root directory and named **config.ini**.